johnbrazzell/wgu-capstone/README.md

 The application also handled creating users with different access types (Admin or User).
 Admins are able to create other users, update their account information and add/delete/update any plant/warehouse information.

 When adding a new plant/warehouse, after entering the information the application will make a request to the Bing Maps Rest Services to geocode the location and return a lattitude/longitude.
 With this information returned a pin would be created on the map with all of the information and then added to the database.
 Now whenever a user clicked on the pin it would load the associated plant/warehouse information on a sidebar within the app.
 This information includes the name, address, phone number, and products.

+When updating the information the application would update the plant/warehouse information, as well as send a new geocode location request and update the pin location.